haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 <img src="/images/psi-epi/all-epis.jpeg" alt="all epistemic states" width="400"/>
 </center>

-For this to be a complete theory, we need to know how a toy bit evolves, and how it behaves when measurements are made on it.
-We won't go into the details, but in order to preserve the epistemic restriction, it turns out that the only permitted measurements are *permutations* of ontic states.
+For this to be a complete theory, we need to know how a toy bit evolves, and how it behaves when undergoing measurements.
+We won't go into the details, but in order to preserve the epistemic restriction, it turns out that the only permitted transformations are *permutations* of ontic states.
 This means that we can only shuffle the four ontic states around.
 For example, this is a series of valid transformations, and their effects on an epistemic state.

 <center>
 <img src="/images/psi-epi/transf-ex.jpeg" alt="examples of transformations" width="550"/>
 </center>

+When a measurement is made on a toy bit, it also is not allowed to violate the epistemic restriction.
+This means that one is not allowed to ask questions such as, "which ontic state is the toy bit in?"
+In fact, all allowed measurements are of the form, "which of the two regions is the ontic state in?"

 Now, Spekkens' toy model is distinctively not quantum theory, as in it makes different operational predictions from quantum theory.
 But it comes really close to quantum theory in the sense that it contains a long list of phenomena that feature in quantum theory that are normally considered nonclassical, while failing to reproduce only a few quantum phenomena.
 It essentially sorts quantum phenomenology into a "weakly nonclassical" and a "strongly nonclassical" bucket, by the following table: